SAP-samples/btp-end-to-end-scenario-use-cases/topic1/s4hc/checklist_bo.md

 ## Result

-You have created a custom business object to store the checklists data, defined a communication system so the data could be exposed and added a business catalog for secure access.
+You have created a custom business object to store the checklists data, added a business catalog for secure access and pre-filled the object with the data.

 In the next exercise you will define the communication systems and communication arrangements for external access to the necessary APIs.